porfiriopaiz/site/content/2017_11_17_keepassxc-the-password-manager.rst

-KeePassXC, the password manager
+KeePassXC: The Password Manager
 ###############################

 :date: 2017-11-17 19:10
 :tags: debian, fc27, fedora, keepassxc, password
 :category: floss
 :slug: keepassxc-password-manager
-:summary: A password manager Free and secure.
+:summary: A free and secure password manager.
 :lang: en

-KeePassXC is one of the first programs that I install after the first boot of any fresh install.
+KeePassXC is one of the first programs I install after booting a fresh system.

-In the next post I will show how to install KeePassXC on Fedora and Debian, its use and how it makes easier the management of hundreds of accounts and the associated passwords, and how to generate secure passwords with the highest levels of entropy.
+In this post, I’ll show you how to install KeePassXC on Fedora and Debian, how to use it, how it simplifies managing hundreds of accounts and associated passwords, and how to generate secure passwords with high entropy.

 Installation
 ============